-3.2.7 The housing provision equates to that in the East Midlands Regional Plan, which required the plan area to provide a minimum of 34,800 new homes between 2006 and 2026, as part of a Greater Nottingham minimum housing provision figure of 60,600.
-The Regional Plan figures have therefore been used as the basis of extending the plan period to 2028, by adding two years of provision to the 2026 figures and subtracting the completions between 2006 and 2011, to give the housing provision figure of 30,550 for 2011 to 2028 as illustrated in table 2.1.
+3.2.7 Plan preparation began when the East Midlands Regional Plan was in place.
+This required the plan area to provide a minimum of 34,800 new homes between 2006 and 2026, as part of a Greater Nottingham minimum housing provision figure of 60,600.
+The figure in Policy 2 of 30,550 new homes for 2011 to 2028 is consistent with an updating of that Regional Plan figure, but the evidence underlying housing provision for the plan area has been fully reviewed.
+The review has included full consideration of the DCLG 2008-based household projections and other demographic and local socio-economic data.
+The housing provision equates to that in the East Midlands Regional Plan, which required the plan area to provide aminimum of 34,800 new homes between 2006 and 2026, as part of a Greater-Nottingham minimum housing provision figure of 60,600.
+The Regional Plan figureshave therefore been used as the basis of extending the plan period to 2028, by addingtwo years of provision to the 2026 figures and subtracting the completions between 2006 and 2011, to give the housing provision figure of 30,550 for 2011 to 2028 asillustrated in table 2.1.